 As a tourist destination, Havana has grown to become one of the hottest destinations.
 Everybody from near or far has the city on their wish-list.
 Even the Americans, once denied the right to visit Cuba are coming in droves whether via licensed travel companies or cruise ships.
 The Russians, the Eastern Europeans, the Canadians, the British, the Spanish, the Indians, the Chinese, the Central and South Americans – absolutely everybody is going to Havana.
 For the art connoisseur, there’s much to see in the way of art in this capital city.
 Art is everywhere in the streets of Havana.

 From the open air exhibits along the glorious Paseo del Prado, once a fine avenue of some of the wealthiest residencies of Havana, to the walls of crumbling buildings in Vedado, one is always aware of art.
 One finds too, many galleries.
-From the National Museum of Fine Arts (Museo Nacional de Bellas Artes) with the national art collection, to the small intimate galleries throughout the city, there’s the chance to view the paintings and meet the artists.
+From the National Museum of Fine Arts (Museo Nacional de Bellas Artes) with its national art collection to the small intimate galleries throughout the city, there’s the chance to view the paintings and meet the artists.
 Art is a cultural industry strongly supported by the government.
 Just walk through the streets of old Havana.
 It’s everywhere.

 The graffiti art scene in Havana is alive and well.
 There’s Cuba’s beloved “el Che,” (Ernesto Che Guevara) and Fidel and other heroes, painted on the walls of buildings throughout the City.
 On the side streets and on the main streets of the city you can see the art of the street produced by its artists.
 Make no mistake, the anonymous street artists make it overtly or subtly political.
 From the faces of the revolutionary heroes of Cuba to social criticism, it’s vibrant, like the city: it’s alive.